timbussmann/timbussmann.github.io/_posts/2019-09-25-scatter-gather-pt1.md

 ### Sagas and concurrency

-Sagas are specifically designed to implement long-running business processes, while Scatter-Gather typically is mostly just a short-lived aggregation process.
-There are no specific numbers to define what's long-running or short-lived in terms of sagas though.
-In most cases, scattering is used to parallelize work which means that we expect a lot of responses to arrive back to the saga at the same time.
-Parallelizing work is most likely not relevant to your business process itself, so this fact should be a better indicator than the lifetime of the saga.

 When a handler of a saga is invoked, the state of the saga is loaded from the database.
 This leads to a situation where multiple responses want to update the same saga instance concurrently (keep in mind that NServiceBus can handle multiple messages concurrently by default).
 Sagas can't handle concurrency, there is only one message which can successfully complete a saga at one time because they all touch the same data.

 There are a few differences between the available saga persisters which boil down to whether they use pessimistic or optimistic concurrency control to resolve concurrency issues on the same saga instance.**